yahyachammami/Yahia_Docs-/README.md

 ## 🔥 Feedbacks

-- **I don't pay attention to your feedback, and I'm not concerned about it.
-If you have anything additional to add, you know where to find me.**
+- **I don't pay attention to your feedbacks, and I'm not concerned about it.
+If you have anything to add, you know where to find me.**